What should be done if the systolic blood pressure in the left arm is 30 mmHg lower than that of the right arm?

 Enhance your nursing skills with the Swift River Fundamentals Test.
 Prepare thoroughly by practicing multiple-choice questions equipped with hints and detailed explanations.
 Get ready to ace your exam!

-If there is a significant disparity in blood pressure readings between the arms, such as a difference of 30 mmHg in the systolic blood pressure, it is important to notify the healthcare provider.
-This discrepancy may indicate underlying issues such as vascular disease, arterial blockage, or other cardiovascular concerns that require further investigation.
+If there is a significant difference in systolic blood pressure between the arms, specifically a difference of 30 mmHg or more, it is essential to notify the healthcare provider.
+This discrepancy can indicate several potential health issues, including vascular problems or conditions such as aortic dissection or peripheral artery disease.

 Subscribe